-Teeth, who knew such tiny teeth erupting can cause such major disruption to a new parents' life!
-We asked Michelle from The Baby Sleep Experts to share some background behind why teething causes sleep disruption, so over to Michelle...
+Who would have thought that such tiny teeth erupting could cause such major disruption to a new parent’s life!
+We asked Michelle from The Baby Sleep Experts to share some background on why teething causes sleep disruption.